Culinary Classics: The Most-Iconic Restaurants from Coast to Coast

 Portland, Oregon: Stumptown Coffee

-While Seattle's Peet's Coffee & Tea established the espresso-based coffee sensation, and Starbucks followed, you could say the third wave of the coffee movement is coming out of another city in the Pacific Northwest: Portland.
+While Berkeley's Peet's Coffee & Tea established the espresso-based coffee sensation, and Starbucks followed, you could say the third wave of the coffee movement is coming out of another city in the Pacific Northwest: Portland.
 It's there that Duane Sorensen founded Stumptown Coffee and turned his passion into a brand, actually purchased by Peet's in 2015.
 Born and raised in Seattle, Sorenson set up his first cafe and roastery inside a hair salon in the SE Division neighborhood in 1999.
 While Stumptown has expanded its footprint in Portland and beyond (stretching to New Orleans, Seattle, New York and Los Angeles, and with its Cold Brew available in supermarkets), the original location at 45th and Division still remains a gathering spot for coffee aficionados.

 Go to: Stumptown Coffee Roasters